bianchidotdev/old-docsify-homepage/docs/k8s/index.md

 Bare Metal Kubernetes Setup
 =============

+!> This is an incomplete guide.
+It may or may not ever be finished.
+Check out [private_cloud](private_cloud/index.md) for a complete guide.

 ## What this is
 This is one of many ways to set up kubernetes at home.